1986 – present (33 years)

 2006 saw both James Dean Bradfield and Nicky Wire releasing solo albums, The Great Western and I Killed the Zeitgeist respectively.
 But both insisted that this in no way meant an end to the Manics and in December the band headlined XFM's Winter Wonderland gig in Manchester.

 2007 sees the band enter yet another era with their 8th studio album, Send Away The Tigers, which was released on May 7th.

 The album Journal For Plague Lovers was released in May 2009 and features lyrics left to the band by Richey before he disappeared.
 They released several different versions of the album, including a special edition, which has a book featuring copies of the original typed lyrics and pictures that went with them, and a bonus disc with all the original demos, recorded at Rockfield Studios in Monmouth, which they say is one of their favourite studios.

-Their 10th and most recent studio album, Postcards From A Young Man, was released in September 2010.
-The album features several guest artists: Duff McKagan on A Billion Balconies Facing The Sun, John Cale on Auto-Intoxication and Ian McCulloch on Some Kind Of Nothingness.
+Their 10th studio album, Postcards from a Young Man, was released in September 2010.
+The album features several guest artists: Duff McKagan on A Billion Balconies Facing the Sun, John Cale on Auto-Intoxication and Ian McCulloch on Some Kind of Nothingness.
 A deluxe edition was also released containing a bonus disc with the original demos on it.